alexfariakof/angular-frontend-despesas/README.md

 ## Run Local Development Server
   > This server points the endpoint to the local application API.

-Run `npm start` for a dev server.
+Run ```powershell npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Run Development Server
   > This server points the endpoint to the development application API.
 >
-Run `npm run start:dev` for a dev server.
+Run ```powershell npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Run Production Server
   > This server points the endpoint to the production application API.

-Run `npm run start:prod` for a dev server.
+Run ```powershell npm run start:prod` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Run Local Development Server In Docker
   > This build may take a little while, be patient.